paulvee/GPSDO-Monitoring/README.md

 mail_counter_log.py
 is the scipt that emails the counter log file to my email account.

-gps_ser.py
+gps.py
-is the monitoring script for the NEO that uses the standard (switched back) serial UART.
+is a test script for monitoring the NEO that uses the standard (switched back) serial UART.

 Serial_gps_bb.py
 is the NEO NMEA sentence monitoring using the bit-banging library.
 It uses a GPIO pin to listen to the device.